tm-a-t/telegram-bot-handbook/en/book/chats/id.md

 Each user, bot, group, or channel has an invariable ID.

-Official Telegram apps don't show IDs.
-Use unofficial apps or bots [like this](https://t.me/getmyid_bot) when you need to manually learn specific user or chat IDs.
+~~Official Telegram apps don't show IDs.
+Use unofficial apps or bots [like this](https://t.me/getmyid_bot) when you need to manually learn specific user or chat IDs.~~
+You can now enable showing IDs in Telegram macOS settings or Telegram Desktop experimental settings.

 ::: warning
 Don't store user and chat IDs in 32-bit integers: they may be too large.